Map of the whole of Shiga Prefecture

 Kawabe Ikimono-no-Mori is a countryside forest in Higashi-Omi, Shiga.
 This facility reuses the forest, which was used in the lives of people for a long time, as a place for experienced-based learning and environmental learning.
 Its 15-hectare-wide grounds have walking paths through the forest, water's edges with flying kingfishers, and the Rinkan Trail, which allows people to walk above trees.
 The Nature Center has a forest ranger stationed and displays Today's Map, which shows the must-see forest spots of the day.
 Please feel free to drop by.
 Events, such as a quiz rally that requires walking through the forest, are also held.
 Address25-4 Midori-cho, Yokaichi, Higashiomi-shi, Shiga Opening HoursNature Center hours May-Sep: 9:00-18:00Oct-Apr: 9:00-16:30 Regular Closing DayMonday, the day following a national holiday Year-end and New Year holidays (December 28 - January 4) Website

-• Okubiwako Parkway no name
+• Okubiwako Parkway Recommended spots

 スポット画像未設定